 They don't seem to care about permanent separation.

-The homicides, the assaults, the sexual assaults that we have chronicled because of open borders, or the 90% of heroin coming across our southern border, or the fentanyl issue.
+The homicides, the assaults, the sexual assaults that we have chronicled because of open borders or the 90% of heroin coming across our southern border or the fentanyl issue.

-We'll pay for it, but you know, we'll figure it out as we go, it's too big an investment.
+We'll pay for it, but we'll figure it out as we go.

 Why do we ask such tough questions about this?

-Then they even say in their document the level of investment required is massive.
+Then they even say in their document, the level of investment required is massive.

 Even if every billionaire and company came together and are willing to pour all of their resources at their disposal into this investment, the aggregate value of the investments they could make are not sufficient.

-Now, let me just throw something at.
+Now, let me just throw something up.

 What is the lifeblood?